rolies106/eloquent-sluggable/README.md

 ## Copyright and License

-Eloquent-Sluggable was written by Colin Viebrock and released under the MIT License.
+Eloquent-Sluggable was originally written by Colin Viebrock and forked by me (@rolies106) to meets my needs, and released under the MIT License.
 See the LICENSE file for details.

-Copyright 2013 Colin Viebrock
+Copyright 2015 Rolies Deby